 The requirement for cultivation of fundraising and business development activities have become a major part of John’s contribution to the LGMC’s funding stream and activity.
 In 2015, John restarted the fundraising portfolio and created formal positions on the Board of Trustees for fundraising and business development.
 This strategic decision has allowed the LGMC to raise over £40,000 through new events, campaigns, relationships, partnerships, and cultivation of donors groups.

 As part of the LGMC’s corporate support, the LGMC has worked with two key law firms; Baker and McKenzie and Taylor Wessing to provide bespoke support for the Chorus’s activities.
 Additionally, the Chorus has performed at numerous corporate events to raise both funds and the Chorus’s profile in the City.
-In 2016, the LGMC collaborated with Andaz Hotels to host a fundraising dinner and raised £8,000 in one evening and will do so again in 2017.
+In 2016, the LGMC collaborated with Andaz Hotels to host a fundraising dinner and raised £8,000 in one evening.

 Celebration of the Silver Jubilee